fyne-io/fyne-x/README.md

   <img src="img/widget-completion-entry.png" width="825" height="634" alt="CompletionEntry Widget" style="max-width: 100%" />
 </p>

+### LimitedWidthEntry

+An extended Entry widget that sets the width, and limits entry of a given number of chars.

 ### 7-Segment ("Hex") Display

 A skeuomorphic widget simulating a 7-segment "hex" display.
 Supports setting